jzay/cs1302-minesweeper-alpha/README.md

    should be consistent with the documentation provided to you in the
    <code>main</code> method in <code>Minesweeper.java</code>.

-NOTE: You may wish to implement methods in a different order than what is listed above.
-That is okay.
-Just make sure that they work.

 ## Project Grading

 Your project will be graded based on a combination of test cases and source code